rschristopher/ischristtrue.com/src/truth.md

 In the [modern view](../modern-views/), there is no objective knowable truth.
 There is word games.
+There is a cascade of unconsciously held beliefs behind every word, even the word "truth".
 There is suffering.
 There is power and oppression.
 There is the deconstruction of